A Comprehensive Guide to Google’s Core Web Vitals

 • Improve render times: Make sure your site is loading in a smooth, streamlined way.
 Reduce render-blocking resources (like too much CSS or JavaScript) and keep the critical rendering path as light as possible to speed up the load time.

-For FID, it’s all about getting your site to respond as quickly as possible when users interact with it.
+For INP, it’s all about getting your site to respond as quickly as possible when users interact with it.
 Here’s what you can do:

 • Reduce the impact of third-party code: External scripts like analytics tools or ads can significantly delay your site’s interactivity.
 Where possible, defer or load them asynchronously to ensure they don’t get in the way of users browsing.

-• Optimize event listeners: Make sure the event listeners on your site are as efficient as possible.
+• Minimize Long Tasks: Make sure the event listeners on your site are as efficient as possible.
 Remove any unnecessary listeners and streamline those crucial for faster interactions.

 Reducing Cumulative Layout Shift (CLS)